-Using the ubuntu-security-status command (with examples)
+Using the Command 'ubuntu-security-status' (with examples)

-Using the ubuntu-security-status command (with examples)
+Using the Command 'ubuntu-security-status' (with examples)

-1: Display the number of unsupported packages
+Use case 1: Display the number of unsupported packages

 Code: